gahabeen/htmlhash/readme.md

 ## Installation

-1. Clone the repository to your local machine.
+1. Clone the repository. `git clone https://github.com/gahabeen/htmlhash.git`
-2. Open a terminal and navigate to the project directory.
+2. `cd htmlhash`
 3. Run the command `bun` to install the required dependencies.
+4. Run the command `bun example` to run the example.

 ## Usage